ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus-210.md

 Read this late work policy very carefully!
 If you are unsure how to interpret it, please contact the instructors via Piazza.
 Not understanding the policy does not mean that it won't apply to you!
 {{% /notice %}}

+Read this late work policy very carefully!
+If you are unsure how to interpret it, please contact the instructors via emailing cc210-help.
+Not understanding the policy does not mean that it won’t apply to you!

 Since this course is entirely online, students may work at any time and at their own pace through the modules.
-However, to keep everyone on track, there will be approximately one module due each week.
-Each graded item in the module will have a specific due date specified. **Any module submitted late will have that module's project grade reduced by 30% of the total possible points on that project.
-This penalty will be assessed via a single separate assignment entry in the gradebook, containing the sum of all grade reductions in the course for that student.** For the purposes of recordkeeping, the submission time of the confirmation quiz in each module will be used to establish the completion time of the entire module in case of a discrepancy.
-This is because Codio may update submission times when assignments are regraded, but the quiz in Canvas should only be completed once.
+However, to keep everyone on track, there will be approximately one module each week.
+Each module will have a specific due date.
+Any module submitted late will have that module’s project grade reduced by 100% of the total possible points on that project.

+This penalty will be assessed via a single separate assignment entry in the gradebook, containing the sum of all grade reductions in the course for that student.
+For the purposes of recordkeeping, the submission time of the confirmation quiz in each module will be used to establish the completion time of the entire module in case of a discrepancy.
+This is because Codio may update submission times when assignments are regraded, but the quiz in Canvas should only be completed.

 However, even if a module is not submitted on time, it must still be completed before a student is allowed to begin the next module.
 So, students should take care not to get too far behind, as it may be very difficult to catch up.

-Finally, all course work must be submitted on or before the last day of the semester in which the student is enrolled in the course in order for it to be graded on time.
+Finally, all course work must be submitted on or before the last day of the semester (8 May 2020 at 5PM) in which the student is enrolled in the course in order for it to be graded.

 If you have extenuating circumstances, please discuss them with the instructor as soon as they arise so other arrangements can be made.
 If you find that you are getting behind in the class, you are encouraged to speak to the instructor for options to make up missed work.